 Some places of employment offer EAP benefits that include a limited number of professional mental health therapy sessions.
 The exact number of sessions and therapists you can see varies according to the specific plan.
 In many cases, EAP benefits are extended to employees and any family member on the health insurance policy.
 Therefore, if your spouse or parent has an EAP, you may be eligible for a few free therapy sessions.

-Often, online therapy is less expensive than in-person sessions.
+Often, online therapy is less expensive than in-person sessions and the best online therapy companies can often get you an appointment within a day or two.
 The primary reason for this is practical.
 Online therapists often don’t have the same business expenses as therapists who run an office.
-Some insurance plans are beginning to cover online therapy, so if you investigate this option, be sure to check to see if your policy is accepted.
+Most health insurance plans will cover online therapy and even subscription therapy services are starting to accept insurance.
+Online therapy platforms that take insurance will likely be the most cost effective option.

 Group Therapy or Support Groups